adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 Spin of the atoms in the model.

 For each atom, which has at least one bond connected to it is necessary to specify spin vector.
-The spin vector is specified in the form of atom`s name followed by three numbers, separated by spaces.
+The spin vector is specified in the form of atom's name followed by three numbers, separated by spaces.
 The numbers represent the x, y, and z components of the spin vector.